mmr116/document-search-using-vector-embeddings-openai-rag/README.md

 export PINECONE_HOST='your-pinecone-host'

 Ensure you have an OpenAI account with valid API keys.
-You can obtain your API keys from the OpenAI platform (https://platform.openai.com/) and manage them (https://platform.openai.com/organization/api-keys).
+You can create or obtain your API keys from the OpenAI platform (https://platform.openai.com/) and manage them (https://platform.openai.com/organization/api-keys).
 Additionally, ensure that your account has sufficient usage quota, as this example requires a paid OpenAI account.

 Pinecone environment (Pinecone free account used https://www.pinecone.io/): 1) Pinecone Index is used 2) Dimensions: 1536 3) Host type: Serverless.